 The Nominating Committee, which is an advisory body to the Board of Directors, holds deliberations regularly on succession planning for the President and Representative Director and other officers, and the Board of Directors provides supervision based on these deliberations.
-The Nominating Committee ensures independent and objective advisory functions, since outside directors (excluding directors who are Audit and Supervisory Committee members) account for a majority of the members and an outside director serves as the chair.
+The Nominating Committee ensures independent and objective advisory functions, since outside directors account for a majority of the members and an outside director serves as the chair.